Anandk44/ems/README.md

    ###Features
     1.Easy to store and retrive information about employees 2.No duplicity in employee details.
-    3.Maintainance and Management becones easy
+    3.Maintainance and Management can be easily done